 - Reversible washable tie top – I wore this to the beach and out on New Year’s Eve in Oaxaca.
 Tie it in the back and it’s a lovely top that goes with any bottom, from jeans to a skirt.
 Tie it in the front and it’s super sexy.
 It seems to be sold out at Elizabeth Suzanne, but Whimsy & Row has a linen version.

-- Wool or alpaca sweater – like these or these.
+- Wool or alpaca sweater – like these.

 - Par en Par mustard robe/dress – I can wear this as a beach cover up, a dress, or a robe.
 And Par en Par’s rich colors were made for the desert.